 Under the Administration Agreement, the Company pays separately for its allocable portion of the Administrator's overhead expenses in performing its obligations including, but not limited to, rent for employees of the Administrator, and its allocable portion of the salaries and benefits expenses of its chief financial officer, chief compliance officer, treasurer and their respective staffs.
 The Company's allocable portion of expenses is derived by multiplying the Administrator's total allocable expenses by the percentage of the Company's total assets at the beginning of each quarter in comparison to the total assets of all companies managed by the Adviser under similar agreements.
-For both the three months ended March 31, 2009 and 2008, the Company recorded an administration fee of approximately \$0.2 million.
+For the three and six months ended June 30, 2009, the Company recorded an administration fee of approximately \$257,000 and \$482,000, respectively, and for the three and six months ended June 30, 2008, the Company recorded an administration fee of approximately \$275,000 and \$487,000, respectively.